 Ask for Advice

-Be sure to seek information f the advisory panels that the licensing boards provide.
+Be sure to seek information of the advisory panels that the licensing boards provide.
 Ask other people in the industry about how to go about meeting the regulations so as to be considered for a cannabis cultivation license.
-If you want to know more about this topic, go to the Cannabis Training University now.
+If you want to know more about how to start a cannabis business, go to the Cannabis Training University now.